Kochen-Specker Contextuality: Contextuality as a property of nature

-It is clear that any inequality valid for a NCHV model is also valid for an NCHV model with the above extra assumptions.
-Conversely, an inequality valid for an NCHV model with such extra assumptions can be transformed into an inequality valid for NCHV models with the extra assumptions by adding extra terms as we briefly discuss in the following for the case of the extra assumption of exclusivity.
-A similar argument can be constructed for the case in which the completeness condition ({\bf C'}) is also assumed.
+Any inequality valid for a NCHV model is also valid for an NCHV model with the previously mentioned extra assumptions.
+Conversely, an inequality valid for a NCHV model with such extra assumptions can be transformed into an inequality valid for NCHV models with the extra assumptions by adding extra terms, as we discuss in the following for the case of the extra assumption of exclusivity.
+A similar argument can be constructed for the case in which the completeness condition ($\mathbf{C'}$) is also assumed.
+However, this does not necessarily mean that the bound is preserved.
+An example was provided by \citet{Bengtsson:2012PLA}, who presented a noncontextuality inequality with a bound of $63/5$ under the assumption of noncontextuality, but only $61/5$ if one adds the requirements of exclusivity and completeness.